5 Must-Have Items That Haven't Sold Out from Nordstrom's Anniversary Sale

 The Nordstrom Anniversary Sale is the best place to shop for all of next season’s hottest styles at already reduced prices.
 With everything from designer clothing to shoes to handbags to beauty products on sale, it’s no wonder why items are already selling out.
 But if you’re just getting around to shopping the sale, don’t stress — there’s still time — and there are still fabulous options to choose from.
 We went ahead and picked out five of our favorites that are still in stock and ready to be added to your cart.

-Round Sunglasses
+Cat Eye Sunglasses

-This shape is one of this season’s biggest sunglasses trends, and who could resist this chic Gucci pair?
+This flattering sunglasses shape is one of this season’s biggest trends, and who could resist this chic Balenciaga pair?

 Lipstick Kit

-A classic red lip never goes out of style, and this set from MAC includes a primer, lip liner and matte liquid lip color so you can apply your lip as easy as one, two, three!
+A classic pink lip never goes out of style, and this set from celebrity-loved beauty brand Charlotte Tilbury includes a velvety lip liner, satin lipstick and matte lipstick so you can apply your pretty pink pout as easy as one, two, three!

 Buy It!
-Beauty Exclusive MAC Look in a Box Early to Red Lip Kit, $36.50; nordstrom.com
+Charlotte Tilbury The Pretty Pink Lipstick Set, $60 ($90 value); nordstrom.com

-Satin Dress
+Floral Wrap Dress

-Satin is one of fall’s biggest trends, and this floral-print wrap dress is perfect for any occasion.
+Florals are one of fall’s biggest trends, and this wrap mini dress is perfect for any occasion.

 Looking for more style content?
 Click here to subscribe to the PeopleStyle Newsletter for amazing shopping discounts, can’t-live-without beauty products and more.

-These boots are a must-have.
-They’re both comfortable and practical and, in black, they go with just about everything.
+These classic kicks are a must-have.
+They’re both comfortable and practical and go with just about everything from dresses and skirts to jeans and leggings.

 Which styles are you scoring before they sell out at Nordstrom’s Anniversary Sale?
 Comment below and let us know!